 Big Data for Diplomacy

-The second seminar looked more closely at big data in the context of diplomacy and foreign affairs, and assessed best practices and potential pitfalls.
+The second seminar, which took place in Helsinki on 9 October 2017, looked more closely at big data in the context of diplomacy and foreign affairs, and assessed best practices and potential pitfalls.
 Read the summary report.

 Contact and further information